trompamusic/solid-filemanager/README.md

 The Solid filemanager is hosted by Videodock for use within Trompa projects:
 [solidpodbrowser.trompamusic.eu](http://solidpodbrowser.trompamusic.eu)

+More info about the Trompa project at: [trompamusic.eu](https://trompamusic.eu/)

+This repository uses [green-licensed](https://github.com/google/js-green-licenses) dependencies and a couple non-green open source licensed dependencies: language-subtag-registry@0.3.21 (ODC-By-1.0) rework@1.0.1, used by react-scripts (no license) standard-http-error@2.0.1 (LAGPL) standard-error@1.1.0 (LAGPL)

 ## Usage

 Usage in an iframe within a React application